 Fire escapes adorning the buildings of New York became the inspiration for this design.
 Although these ladders are not rare in American cities, only New York displays them proudly on the front of the buildings.
 Inspired by the play of lacy shadows on the classic facades in Soho, designer Anna Agapova decided to recreate this exciting feature in form of an ornamental rug.

 St. Petersburg, which is often lovingly called ‘Venice of the North’, is strongly associated with its drawbridges.
 Looking at the design of this rug, one can see a boat passing under a bridge.
 This design was created by architect Oleg Klodt when he explored the synergy of architecture and water.

 The northern capital of Russia is not only famous for its drawbridges, embankments and gardens but also for the beautiful railings surrounding them.
 The snow-covered ornamental metal railings of Mikhailovsky Garden were the inspiration for this rug pattern.
 Through the softness of the lines, designer Agapova Anna conveys the peaceful feeling of the wintery park and its mesmerising tranquillity.

 The possibility of product customisation further adds to the very unique character of this collection.
-By giving clients an option to change the colour, size and scale of the print, they can become co-author of the story told by Oleg and Anna.
-Clients who choose this option can be an active part of creating their own unique work of art.
+Given an option to change the colour and size our clients can become co-authors of the story narrated by Oleg and Anna.

-The rugs are wholly made of natural materials such as silk and wool.
-Only natural dyes were used in the colouring process and even the weavers’ looms were made from wood.
+The rugs are entirely made of natural materials such as silk and wool.

 The collection resembles illustrations of a travel book.